Child Custody and Visitation Attorney In The Woodlands

 Let Us Help You

-Child custody disagreements are never easy and you shouldn’t have settle for an unfair decision, especially when it comes to your child.
-The attorneys at BB Law Group PLLC, are dedicated to making sure that your parental rights are heard during a custody battle.
+Child custody disagreements are never easy, and you shouldn’t have to settle for an unfair decision, especially when it comes to your child.
+The attorneys at BB Law Group PLLC are dedicated to ensuring that your parental rights are heard during a custody battle.
 Don’t let your child grow up under visitation and custodial rights you didn’t agree to.
 Contact us at (832) 534-2589 to get started.